EvaMaeRey/ggplot2-extension-cookbook/README.md

   geom_text_coordinate()
 ```

-We’ll be computeing a ‘1:1:1’ type layer, which means that for each row
+We’ll be computing a ‘1:1:1’ type layer, which means that for each row
 of the input dataframe, a single mark will be drawn, and the internal
 data frame that ggplot2 will render with will use a single row per mark.